-The dropbox, formally called the interview waiver program, allows qualifying nonimmigrant visa applicants to submit their passport for visa stamp renewal through a Visa Application Center or official drop-off location rather than attending an in-person consular interview.
-The applicant drops off or mails the required documents, and the stamped passport is returned by courier.
+The dropbox, formally called the interview waiver program, allowed qualifying nonimmigrant visa applicants to submit their passport for visa stamp renewal through a Visa Application Center or official drop-off location rather than attending an in-person consular interview.
+The applicant dropped off or mailed the required documents, and the stamped passport was returned by courier.

-For the full overview of how H-1B overseas stamping works including the OFC appointment step that precedes the consular interview for in-person applicants, see the OFC appointment guide.
+For the full overview of how H-1B overseas stamping works including the OFC appointment step that precedes the consular interview, see the OFC appointment guide.

 Country-specific conditions also apply.
-India has historically had stricter requirements for dropbox eligibility, and the criteria can change.
-The official U.S. embassy website for the relevant country provides the authoritative current eligibility rules.
-Verifying eligibility on the embassy website immediately before scheduling is essential because criteria evolve.
+The official U.S. embassy website for the relevant country provides the authoritative current rules.

 Some consulates in India and other high-volume locations may request additional materials.
 Review the specific checklist published on the U.S. embassy website for the application country before preparing the submission package.

-Photo errors are among the most common reasons for submission rejection.
+Photo errors are among the most common reasons for processing delays.
 Verify current State Department photo specifications on the embassy website before having photos taken; these specifications are occasionally updated.

-For H-1B holders who receive a 221(g) administrative processing notice after either a dropbox or interview submission, additional wait time of several weeks to months may follow while the consulate completes background checks or requests supplementary documentation.
+For H-1B holders who receive a 221(g) administrative processing notice after an interview, additional wait time of several weeks to months may follow while the consulate completes background checks or requests supplementary documentation.

-For H-1B holders frustrated by overseas stamping requirements, the ongoing dependency on consular appointments, and the impact of the $100,000 offshore employer surcharge on H-1B sponsorship economics, cap-free alternatives eliminate these constraints.
+For H-1B holders frustrated by overseas stamping requirements and the ongoing dependency on consular appointments, cap-free alternatives eliminate these constraints.

 The O-1A visa for extraordinary ability and the L-1 visa for intracompany transfers both carry no annual cap and no lottery.
-Premium processing for both categories costs $2,965 effective March 1, 2026 and guarantees a decision within 15 business days.
-Neither requires the same annual stamping cycle that H-1B holders face when traveling internationally.
+Premium processing for both categories costs $2,965 and guarantees a decision within 15 business days.
+Neither requires the same stamping that H-1B holders face when traveling internationally.

 For H-1B holders who have built a record of national or international recognition in their field, O-1A may be achievable and provides greater employer flexibility.
 For professionals employed at companies with qualifying international operations, L-1 may be a direct alternative.